GabrielECoy/hands-on-introduction-to-transformers-for-computer-vision-4010343/README.md

 ![course-name-alt-text][lil-thumbnail-url]

+## Course Decription

+Explore the groundbreaking features of vision transformers in this robust machine learning course.
+Begin with the foundations of transformers and their revolutionary applications in computer vision.
+Learn how to implement vision transformers, uncover techniques for training and fine-tuning state-of-the-art models, and assess them using rigorous evaluation metrics.
+Efficiently deploy models using quantization to support edge environments and uncover insights.
+Observe firsthand the transition from theory to practice through real-world dataset applications.
+Gain insights into ensuring model safety and reliability through evaluation and debugging techniques.
+Whether you're an AI researcher, a data engineer, or a developer, this course equips you with the tools to excel in the rapidly evolving landscape of machine learning.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.